"Let us light the way to the house of your dreams!"

 • Types of Credit — Do you have a healthy mix of credit cards and loans?

-• Payment History — How many months do you make late payments?
+• Payment History — How many late payments have you made?

-Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
+To learn more, visit myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.